 If you do decide to keep an item, set up a means test.
-Let’s say I decide to keep an old coffee grinder that didn’t work well for coffee because I was just thinking about buying a grinder for fresh dried herbs and spices, and this old grinder might just do the trick.
+Let’s say I decide to keep an old coffee grinder that didn’t work well for coffee because I’m thinking it might work fine for dried.
 I should then commit to testing the item in the next few days (or as soon as I find time) for that use.
 If it works, great!
 If it doesn’t impress me, then I need to go ahead and get rid of the item and start looking for a better option.

 Getting rid of stuff